What Can I Do If Medicare Doesn’t Cover a Drug I Need?

 Paying for your prescription drugs

 If you prefer to remain with the same Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan and your request for a formulary exception was denied, you may have to pay full price for your prescription drug, instead of the usual copayment or coinsurance.
-Choosing a generic drug instead of a brand-name drug may be your best option if your doctor decides that could work for your health condition.
+Choosing a generic medication instead of a brand-name prescription drug may be your best option if your doctor decides that could work for your health condition.

 Do you have questions about your options if your Medicare plan doesn’t cover a medication you need?
 If you’d like assistance finding Medicare Part D coverage that may cover your prescription drugs, feel free to contact eHealth to speak with a licensed insurance agent.
 We’re here to help.